A Jointly Efficient and Optimal Algorithm for Heteroskedastic Generalized Linear Bandits with Adversarial Corruptions: A Unified Regret Lower Bound

 \begin{proof}[Proof Sketch] We provide the full detailed proof in \Cref{app:proof-lower-bound}.
-The key observation is that for each fixed $\tau$, the local minimax lower bound of \citet[Theorem 2]{abeille2021logistic} extends to generic, self-concordant $\mu(\cdot)$, with the only difference being the bounding of the KL-divergence: instead of relying on the closed-form $\chi^2$-divergence specific to Bernoulli distributions, we utilize the local quadratic geometry of the KL-divergence for GLMs and generic self-concordance tools~\citep{lee2024logistic,lee2024glm}.
-Then, we apply the peeling technique recently introduced by \citet[Theorem 4.1]{he2025lowerbound} to handle the time-varying dispersions ${g(\tau_t)}$. \end{proof}
+We apply the peeling technique introduced by \citet[Theorem 4.1]{he2025lowerbound} to handle the time-varying dispersions ${g_t \coloneq g(\tau_t)}$ by partitioning $[T]$ w.r.t. different ranges of ${g_t}$.
+The key observation is that for each local interval, the local minimax lower bound of \citet[Theorem 2]{abeille2021logistic} extends to generic, self-concordant $\mu(\cdot)$.
+The critical structural difference lies in the bounding of the KL-divergence: instead of relying on the closed-form $\chi^2$-divergence specific to Bernoulli's, we utilize the local quadratic geometry of the KL-divergence for GLMs and generic self-concordance tools~\citep{lee2024logistic,lee2024glm}.
+With this, we construct a global prior by taking the product measure over the orthogonal local priors per partition, then conclude by aggregating the local minimax lower bounds across the partitions. \end{proof}